-The Federation introduces all pupils to cursive handwriting when ready.
+The Federation introduces all children to cursive handwriting when ready.
 This raises standards in handwriting throughout the whole school, developing confidence, accuracy and fluency and improved presentation.

-The rules of the Cursive Style help:
+The rules of the cursive style help:

-- to minimise confusion for the pupil as every letter starts on the line with an entry stroke and leads out with an exit stroke. - with the flow of Cursive Writing as letters naturally flow into each other, it is impossible to write separate letters without joining. - form spacing between words as the pupil develops whole word awareness. - · develop a pupil's visual memory. - · all pupil's writing skills regardless of academic ability - to develop skills of punctuation and grammar.
+- to minimise confusion for the children as every letter starts on the line with an entry stroke and leads out with an exit stroke. - with the flow of cursive writing as letters naturally flow into each other, it is impossible to write separate letters without joining. - form spacing between words as the child develops whole word awareness. - develop a child's visual memory. - all children's writing skills regardless of academic ability - to develop skills of punctuation and grammar.